mre/mre.github.io.v2/blog/2017-digitial-clocks.md

 A clock on your product will most likely not add any additional value.
 In the best case it might be an annoyance, in the worst case it's harmfully misleading.

-When given the choice, I prefer home appliances without clocks.
+When given a choice, I prefer home appliances without clocks.
 Looking at today's market, that's harder than it sounds.
-Arguably, a device with a clock is cheaper than one without.
-Simply because the ones with timers get produced more often.
+Arguably, a device with a clock is cheaper than one without; just because the ones with timers get produced more often.

 Now I can understand why [it took Steve Jobs two weeks to decide on a washing machine](http://amzn.to/2AqQFZz):